jorgecarleitao/public-contracts/docs/usage.rst

 We use Django_ for accessing the database.
 Django is a web framework, but here we limit the usage of Django to accessing the database.

-We will assume you are in directory "tools", as the installation part ended there.
+We will assume you are in directory "contracts/tools", as the installation part ended there.

 Setup
 ---------